m4dBuda/calendar-scheduler-api/README.md

 This project uses PostgreSQL as its database.
 Make sure PostgreSQL is installed and running on your machine.

-1. Update the `.env` file at the root of the project with your database information.
+1. Update the `.env` file at the root of the project with your database information and remove the `-example` from its name.
 2. Create a new database in PostgreSQL.
 You can do it manually or use prisma migrate command to do it for you based on prisma.schema.